zudochkin/awesome-newsletters/README.md

 * [Data Elixir](http://dataelixir.com/).
 A weekly newsletter of the best data science news and resources from around the web.
 [Archive](http://dataelixir.com/issues).

 ### Clojure
-* [Clojure Gazette](http://www.clojuregazette.com/archive.html).
+* [Clojure Gazette](https://clojuregazette.com/).
 A free, weekly email to inspire Clojure programmers.
+[Archive](https://clojuregazette.com/archives/).
-* [The REPL](http://therepl.net/).
+* [The REPL](https://therepl.net/).
 A weekly newsletter about Clojure and ClojureScript.

-### Crystal
-* [Crystal Weekly](http://www.crystalweekly.com/).
-A weekly newsletter about Crystal programming language that aims to bring the best resources, blog posts, community events and anything Crystal to your inbox.

 ### Elm
 * [Elm Weekly](http://www.elmweekly.nl/).
 The wonderful world of the Elm programming language, in your inbox.